MohawkTSDB/mohawk/examples/README.md

 ![Mohawk](/images/logo-128.png?raw=true "Mohawk Logo")

-MOck HAWKular, a Hawk[ular] with a mohawk, is a metrics storage engine that uses a plugin architecture for data storage and a Hawkular based [RESTful API](/examples/REST.md) as the primary interface.
+Mohawk is a metric data storage engine that uses a plugin architecture for data storage and a simple REST API as the primary interface.

 ## Usage